-9.20.
+9.21.
 Due to the site forming part of the boundary between built up areas to the south and more rural areas to the north, tree and shrub planting could reduce the impact of the development and provide a transition between the contrasting areas.

-9.21.
+9.22.
 A full landscaping scheme should be prepared and submitted as part of any proposal in order to supplement the existing planting and enhance the development.
 This scheme should also consider opportunities to increase the biodiversity on the site.
 Tree and hedge planting should use species appropriate to the site's location.
+Suitable tree species could include Common Ash, Silver Birch, Common Alder, English Oak, Scots Pine, Rowan, Field Maple and fruit trees; suitable hedge species could include Elder, Hawthorn, Holly and Grey Willow.
 Preservation and enhancement to the general outlook of the surrounding areas will be key to the landscaping proposals of this development.